niyanixon/user-auth/README.md

 ## 21 Savage Fans

+<a href="https://user-auth-24yv.onrender.com/" rel="21 Savage site">Visit Site</a>

 ![Screenshot 2024-11-20 at 6 56 49 PM](https://github.com/user-attachments/assets/6e4f324a-1304-4d58-a230-dacd0b488bd8)

-<p>This application offers an interactive platform for fans of 21 Savage to explore and rank his songs.
-Users can add their favorite tracks to a dynamic and customizable list, assigning likes to the songs they love most.
-The songs with the highest number of likes rise to the top of the rankings, showcasing fan-favorite hits.
-Alternatively, users can express their preferences by disliking tracks or removing them from the list entirely.
-This personalized ranking system creates an evolving and engaging experience for fans to celebrate 21 Savage’s music catalog.</p>
+<p>This application provides an engaging platform where users can explore and interact with their favorite rappers.
+User authentication and login are integrated to ensure a personalized experience.
+By entering a rapper's stage name along with their birth name, users contribute to the creation of a dynamic and customizable list of artists.
+Each rapper can be "liked," with their popularity determined by the number of likes they receive, propelling them to the top of the rankings.
+Conversely, users can express disinterest by disliking rappers or removing them entirely from the list.
+This interactive system ensures a personalized and ever-evolving showcase of musical talent based on user preferences.</p>

 # 💻 Tech Stack
 <!-- Badges from https://github.com/Ileriayo/markdown-badges -->